24005023/Poisson_distribution/README.md

-# Fitting Poisson  distribution
+# Exp no:2 Fitting Poisson  distribution
+  Date:22-10-24
 # Aim :
 To fit poisson distribution for the arrival of objects per minute from the feeder

 # Software required :
 Python and Visual component tool

 # Theory:

-The Poisson distribution is the discrete probability distribution of the number of events occurring in a given time period, given the average number of times the event occurs over that time period.
+The Poisson distribution is the discrete prob ability distribution of the number of events occurring in a given time period, given the average number of times the event occurs over that time period.

 ![image](https://user-images.githubusercontent.com/104613195/166248326-fd042076-8b0b-40c4-8b11-1d8e8fcb74db.png)